RishabhRD/nvim-qf/README.md

 ## What it is not

-- It is not a collection of vim-qf... infact it is a fork of vim-qf
+- It is not a rewrite of vim-qf... infact it is a fork of vim-qf

 - No I am not doing it in lua...
 (Who knows what the future would be)